gwenhall/Exercise-06a-Animation/README.md

-# Exercise-06a-Animation
-Exercise for MSCH-C220, 6 April 2021

-A demonstration of this exercise is available at [https://youtu.be/50En1KTlLKA](https://youtu.be/50En1KTlLKA)

----

-In an effort to make this exercise more manageable, I will offer extra credit for adding an armature to RagDoll.blend, following the instruction/example found at [https://youtu.be/YZikII-uSis](https://youtu.be/YZikII-uSis).
-It is a little difficult to follow, so take it slowly and pause frequently.
-Export the model as a glTF 2.0 file: Assets/RagDoll.glb and import it as a scene into Godot, and set the translation.x = 8.

-If you complete the extra credit, indicate that in the README.md before turning in the project.

----

-Open Blender/Rain.blend in Blender.
-Under Edit->Preferences, Add-ons, make sure Rigging: Rigify is selected.

-Press shift-A to add a element.
-Select Armature->Human (Meta-rig).

-In the Transform Pivot Point menu (in the middle of the tool bar), select 3D Cursor.

-Select the Armature.
-Go into Edit mode (by pressing Tab) and press S to scale.
-Match the eyes of the armature to the model.

-In the Options menu (right side of the toolbar), check X-Axis Mirror.

-Carefully, and methodically, line up the armature inside the model.
-The hands and fingers will require the most effort.
-Wireframe mode will probably help.

 When you are done, go to Object mode.
 In the Scene panel, select the GEO_ model pieces (holding shift or Command), until they are all selected.
 Finally, select metarig.
 Then press ctrl-P. Select Armature Deform->With Automatic Weights.

 You can check that the bones are connected to the model by entering Pose Mode and grabbing (G) the bones.
 The model should deform accordingly.